How to Avoid Data Loss on NAS Thecus N5550 and Retrieve Recently Deleted Files

 To minimize the risk of data loss during hardware upgrades or modifications, it is important to follow the manufacturer's guidelines and recommendations.
 This may include backing up data, ensuring compatibility, using proper tools and techniques, and taking necessary precautions to protect against power issues.

-Although NAS N5550 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N5550 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view